sentrychris/edcts/README.md

             --channel import:system \
             --file systemsPopulated.json
         ```

-7. Seed other test data:

-    ```sh
-    ./vendor/bin/sail artisan db:seed
-    ```

-    - users (all with password of "_password_")
-    - commanders (with fake api keys)
-    - fleet carriers and scheduled fleet carrier journeys

 8. Seed Galnet news articles, the JSON feed is the default, but you can also retrieve data from the RSS feed: